kenziebottoms/kenzie-ink-v3/README.md

 1. Add jQuery to your project for any DOM manipulation.

-2. None of the following should no longer exist in your project:
+2. None of the following should exist any longer in your project:
     * `document.getElementById`
     * `XHRHttpRequest`
     * `addEventListener`